Rhydon1337/linux-kernel-development/README.md

 Before we start make sure you have everything that needed, if you already done the previous part make sure that you configured SSH too.

-1. Linux sources for your kernel version
+* Linux sources for your kernel version
-2. Compiled kernel image (bzImage) + rootfs
+* Compiled kernel image (bzImage) + rootfs
-3. Qemu vm with snapshot
+* Qemu vm with snapshot
-4. SSH to root configured
+* SSH to root configured

+Install vscode, after the installtion completed download this packages:

+* vscode-cpptools - support for C/C++ to Vscode, including features such as IntelliSense and debugging
+* hide-gitignored - hide files from the file Explorer that are ignored by your workspace's .gitignore files
+* Native Debug - native VSCode debugger.
+Supports both GDB and LLDB

+Clone the project and open vscode (on the project) and lets configure it.

+### Autocomplete

+1. Go to c_cpp_proprites.json
+2. Replace "/home/rhydon/workspace/buildroot-2020.02.4/output/build/linux-4.19.91" with yours kernel dir path
+3. Make sure that "/usr/lib/gcc/x86_64-linux-gnu/7/include" exists too otherwise change the version to yours it should works too

+### Debugging

+1. Go to debug.sh
+2. Change VM_USERNAME, VM_PASSWORD and VM_SNAPSHOT to yours
+3. Change KERNEL_MODULE_NAME to yours kernel module name
+4. Change BUILDROOT_IMAGES_PATH to the dir that contains the kernel(bzImage) and the rootfs(rootfs.qcow2 in builtroot)

+If the debbuging is stuck or doesn't loading successfully try:

+* sudo pkill -9 qemu
+* sudo pkill -9 debug.sh
+* sudo pkill -9 gdb

+I left in debug.sh the .data and .bss sections commented.
+When your driver will use this sections undone the comments and remove the echo that use add-symbol-path with just the .text section.